Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 • Weekly cash flow forecasts and management

-• Strategic advisory meetings are held monthly
+• Monthly strategic advisory meetings

-• Dashboard KPI creation and management
+• KPI dashboard creation and management

-• Scenario analyses for significant decision-making
+• Scenario analysis for significant decisions

 • Same-day responses to urgent inquiries

-For more than $7,000 monthly
+For $7,000+ monthly

 All from above, plus:

-• Board of Directors and investor reports
+• Board and investor reporting

-• Involvement in leadership and team meetings
+• Attendance at leadership and team meetings

-• Unlimited advisory meetings
+• Unlimited advisory access

 • Analyst and controller support